DuqueDeTuring/books2explore/readme.md

 - Prisoner's Dilemma: John von Neumann, Game Theory, and the Puzzle of the Bomb by William Poundstone
 - Privacy Engineering: A data flow and ontological approach, Ian Oliver
 - Privacy in Context: Technology, Policy, and the Integrity of Social Life by Helen Nissenbaum
+- Privacy in Context: Technology, Policy, and the Integrity of Social Life.
+By Helen Nissenbaum
 - Privacy in the Modern Age: The Search for Solutions by Marc Rotenberg
 - Privacy on the Line, updated and expanded edition: The Politics of Wiretapping and Encryption by Whitfield Diffie, Susan Landau
+- Privacy, data protection and law enforcement.
+Opacity of the individual and transparency of power.
+By Serge Gutwirth & Paul De Hert
 - Private Government por Elizabeth Anderson
 - Private Government: How Employers Rule Our Lives (and Why We Don't Talk about It)
 - Probabilistic Knowledge by Sarah Moss
 - Probability Theory: The Logic of Science by E. T. Jaynes
 - Probably Approximately Correct: Nature's Algorithms for Learning and Prospering in a Complex World by Leslie Valiant
+- Problems of Philosophy, The.
+By Bertrand Russell
 - Procrastination: Why You Do It, What To Do About It by Jane Burka, Lenora M. Yuen
 - Professional Software Development: Shorter Schedules, Higher Quality Products, More Successful Projects, Enhanced Careers by Steve McConnell
 - Programmers at Work: Interviews With 19 Programmers Who Shaped the Computer Industry (Tempus) by Susan Lammers